Order before 00:30 for next day delivery Extra 15% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated

-Deltoids (delts) is the muscle we’re most often talking about when we talk about training shoulder muscles.
-The shoulder joint is extremely mobile when compared to others on the body — like the knee or elbow — and is what is known as a ball-and-socket joint.
-This allows the shoulders to move in any direction — upwards, backwards, sideways — and your arms to rotate inward and outwards.
+The deltoid (delts) is the main muscle you're targeting when training your shoulders.
+The shoulder is a ball-and-socket joint, which means it’s extremely mobile compared to other joints like the knee or elbow.
+This allows your arms to move in any direction — upwards, backwards, sideways — and to rotate inward and outwards.

-The external shoulder muscles consist of three main parts: the anterior deltoid head (front shoulder), lateral deltoid head (side shoulder), and posterior deltoid head (rear shoulder).
+The external shoulder muscles are made up of three main parts: the anterior deltoid (front), lateral deltoid (side), and posterior deltoid (rear).
+To build well-rounded, strong shoulders, you need to target all three heads.

 9 best dumbbell shoulder exercises to build mass